What is the difference between on-campus and off-campus housing?

 Where can I stay in Chicago while conducting my search?

 SAIC does not provide temporary housing, but short-term housing can be found easily around the city.
-We are pleased to provide link to many such places.
+We are pleased to provide links to many such places.
 For a list of such places please look at page 9 of the Undergraduate Off-Campus Housing in Chicago [PDF].

 Where do I buy amenities?